 Agenda Items -

 Approval of November minutes.
 Minutes were emailed the morning of 12.12.
-Sheri has asked Bart to changed PDF version to Word document.
+Sheri has asked Bart to change PDF version to Word document.
 Once that is completed, some changes have been requested.
 November minutes will be approved at January 2023 meeting

 Discussion of renewal of current members - it was decided to do a 2-blast email campaign, followed by a call campaign, and finally a follow up text.
 Goal is to retain the current members and have them renew for 2023.
 Fundraising strategy will be implemented after January 1, 2023.
 Erin will draft the emails for the 1st and 2nd blast.